 As most of you know, last year I went to Paris to get an advanced pastry certification.
-I’d worked professionally in kitchen for years, leaving it for tech but missing it sorely.
-At the time I was accepted to Ferrandi School of Culinary Arts, I also lost my job and all my savings due to family issues.
+I’d worked professionally in kitchens for years, eventually leaving them for tech but missing the life sorely.
+In the same month that I got accepted to Ferrandi School of Culinary Arts, I also lost my job and all my savings due to family issues.

 Going to culinary school as an experienced professional is like going to bootcamp.
 You arrive as you would in a kitchen job—at least 20 minutes early to change into your chef jacket, apron, and shoes, with a few extra minutes to grab coffee and finish it before class starts (can’t risk spills).
 At Ferrandi, they gave us 2 tokens a day to get coffee from the espresso machine.
 But these were French portions of coffee and nowhere near enough what we’d need throughout the day.
 By day 3, I’d convinced the admissions advisor to double our tokens.

 You’re also expected to bring your own equipment.
 When you’ve spent enough time in kitchens, you learn to have favorites.
 And then you bring your favorites to whatever kitchen you find next.
 In a world that’s so hectic, it’s a piece of consistency that marks who you are no matter where you go.
 And for those who ask, my favorite knives are Global, and my favorite offset spatulas are from E. Dehilleron.

 There’s also no hand-holding at Ferrandi, so you better know your shit.
 On our first day, our instructor introduced himself—Bastien Girard, the winner of the World Championship of Pastry 2017, and a MOF (Meilleur Ouvrier de France, a very prestigious title awarded to craftsmen in France.
 Think of it like being knighted in the pastry field.
 You get a special chef jacket with the collar adorned in French flag colors, so everyone knows how much of a badass you are).
 To say I was freaking out was an understatement.